CrispyLin/CS475/README.md

 # CS475
-CS475 Parallel Programming at OSU
+CS475 Intro to Parallel Programming at OSU
+These are the codes and documents I wrote in 2021 Spring term.
+They are great...